4doctorstrange/BasicIntegerCalculator/README.md

-# BasicIntegerCalculator
+# Basic Integer Calculator
-Baisc Calculator web app using HTML,CSS and JavaScript
+Basic Calculator web app using HTML,CSS and JavaScript which perform arithmetic operations like addition,multiplication,subtarction and division.